rednblkx/parcel-romania-backend/README.md

   - `trace-parcel`: Called from the frontend to get the data of the parcel from the carrier
   - `parcel-monitor`: Called from the pg_cron extension using a service role API key to bypass the row level security policies
 - Setup for a supabase PostgreSQL database with tables and row level security policies
-- Cron job that runs `parcel-monitor` every 31 minutes to check for updates on the parcels
+- Cron job that runs `parcel-monitor` every 31 minutes to check for updates on the parcels and sending notifications via ntfy.sh
 - OAuth authentication with Google

+## Prerequisites

+- Node.js and npm or yarn installed
+- The Supabase CLI and docker set up: [supabase.com/docs/getting-started/install](https://supabase.com/docs/getting-started/install)

 ## Installation